 Barry Hoffbrand, a consultant physician, studied at Oxford University; University College Hospital Medical School, London; and the Cardiovascular Research Institute, University of California, San Francisco.
 The author of numerous articles and the winner of the Norman B Spencer prize essay, Barry has been a freemason since 1979.
-He is a PM of Royal Somerset House and Inverness Lodge, Number IV, a member of the Grand Stewards’ Lodge, and holds Grand Rank in the Craft and Royal Arch.
+He is a PM of Royal Somerset House and Inverness Lodge, Number IV, a member of the Grand Stewards’ Lodge, and holds Grand Rank.

 ‘Revolution and Race in in Nineteenth-Century German America’

 Dr Andreas Önnerfors, the incoming WM of Quatuor Coronati, was raised in Trier, Germany.
 He studied at the University of Lund, Sweden, where he was awarded his BA and MA degrees in the History of Sciences and Ideas.
 He afterwards studied for a PhD at Lund, taught History of Sciences, and worked as coordinator at the Centre for European Studies.
 Following post-doctoral work at the University of Freiburg (Germany) and the University of Nice Sophia-Antipolis (France), he was contracted to the University of Sheffield (UK) where from 2007-10 he worked as Director of the Centre for Research into Freemasonry and Fraternalism, and as a Senior Lecturer in the Department of History.
 On his return to Lund, he was awarded the title of Reader or Associate Professor in the History of Sciences and Ideas, and since July 2014 has taught History of Sciences and Ideas at the Universities of Gothenburg and Lund.